dyninst/dyninst/docs/dyninstAPI/public/BPatch_process.h.rst

     If the process is running when oneTimeCodeAsync is called, expr will be run immediately.
 If the process is stopped, then expr will be run when the process is continued.

-  .. cpp:function:: bool hideDebugger()

-      This is a Windows only function that removes debugging artifacts that are added to user-space datastructures and the heap of the debugged process, by CreateProcess and DebugActiveProcess.
-Removing the artifacts doesn't have any effect on the process, as the kernel still knows that the process is being debugged.
-Three of the artifacts are flags that can be reached through the Process Environment Block of the debuggee (PEB):

-      1. BeingDebugged, one byte at offset 2 in the PEB.
-      2. NtGlobalFlags, at offset 0x68 in the PEB
-      3. There are two consecutive words of heap flags which are at offset 0x0c from the beginning of the heap.
-The heap base address is at offset 0x18 from the beginning of the PEB.

-      The other thing this method does is clear the 0xabababababababab value that it CreateProcess adds to the end of the heap section when creating a debugged process, in response to the heap flag: HEAP_TAIL_CHECKING_ENABLED, which it sets to true for debugged processes.
-We are clearing that flag, but by the time we do, the value is already written to disk.

-      Various system calls can still be used by the debuggee to recognize that it is being debugged, so this is not a complete solution.

   .. cpp:function:: virtual BPatch_object* loadLibrary(const char *libname, bool reload = false)